Updated: Apr 11

 This selection mode may take a little more time than in a hierarchical structure.
 Still, this shortfall is compensated up by the increased involvement of all and a deeper understanding of each other which can lead to increased productivity.

 Sociocracy is a liberating tool for companies and for their employees.
 Indeed, it makes it possible to coherently combine the search for profit, the awareness of the role played by each of the members in the organization and the creation of social value.
-We can say that the archetype of classical organizations is the machine, designed with mechanisms for transmitting decisions and controlling results, operated from the top of the hierarchical pyramid.
+We can say that the archetype of most organizations is the machine, designed with mechanisms for transmitting decisions and controlling results and operated from the top of the hierarchical pyramid.
 Companies looking for alternative models, such as Sociocracy, instead draw inspiration from living organisms, trying to build a perception-response approach based on general principles, such as transparency, accountability, efficiency, inclusion, diversity and listening.
 The basic decision-making principle here is consent.
 When faced with a situation, we need not look for the perfect solution or general consensus.
-We must find the most effective solution available now, which does not generate opposition among the people concerned.
+We must find the most effective solution available now, which does not generate legitimate opposition among the people concerned.
 In Sociocracy, responsibilities are formally defined, and when one assumes a role, one has a great deal of autonomy to make all the necessary decisions.
 With the great autonomy, comes the duty to seek advice from all the persons that may be involved by one's decisions.
 The "non-CEO" (in sociocracy, hierarchical roles are abolished) of a Swiss SME once explained us how an employee had come to inform him that he had made all the necessary arrangements to work in a different city.
 He wasn't asking for his approval," he was just making sure he didn't have any specific and substantiated objections.

 One of the objectives of Sociocracy is to place decision-making capacity at the lowest possible level while ensuring strategic and operational coherence.
 One of the fundamental elements is the articulation of a shared "purpose" which offers a constant guideline, essential in a context where the "chain of command" is no longer present.